HIGH SCHOOL PHYSICS IN ARIZONA:

 * Jeremy Babendure founded Chief Science Officers, elected student body officials in hundreds of AZ middle and high schools.
 They will be appalled when they learn that they cannot take physics, and they will demand qualified physics teachers.
 The CSO initiative is described at

-*The Arizona Technology Council and other STEM-based industries will contribute when they learn about the dearth of high school physics.
-But we lack time and personal connections to make STEM companies aware of low physics enrollment.
+*The Arizona Technology Council, STEM-based companies, and the Arizona Business & Education Coalition (ABEC) will contribute when they learn about the dearth of high school physics.
+But we lack time and personal connections with most STEM companies.

 * Larry Dukerich and Earl Barrett met with a key staff at a Phoenix foundation, and with a leader at Greater Phoenix Leadership.
 They have tried hard, but it takes repeated efforts over time.